Wells Fargo has appetite for more GE Capital assets

-NEW YORK, July 14 Wells Fargo & Co said Tuesday it is looking at more financial assets being unloaded by General Electric's GE Capital unit after it bought $9 billion of real estate loans from the conglomerate.
+NEW YORK Wells Fargo & Co (WFC.N) said Tuesday it is looking at more financial assets being unloaded by General Electric's (GE.N) GE Capital unit after it bought $9 billion of real estate loans from the conglomerate.

 Portions of GE's $74 billion Commercial Loans and Leases portfolio that are up for sale now "fit nicely with the businesses at Wells Fargo," CFO John Shrewsberry said in an interview following the bank's second quarter earnings report Tuesday.